walles/exactype/README.md

 * Think about the vertical spacing of the keys; there seems to be more distance between adjacent lines than between the lines and the edges.
 Should this be adjusted?
 * Flash an image of where on the keyboard the user hit above the keyboard on every tap
+* Add vibrations on key presses
+* Add audio clicks on key presses
+* Make the keyboard not resize when pressing SHIFT
 * Add a .travis.yml build config running the unit tests
 * Make the SHIFT key look like a SHIFT key
 * Pressing SHIFT at the middle / end of words should work as in SwiftKey; it should primarily